-Apple wants Galaxy S 4 added to Samsung patent infringement suitAlex Wagner - Deputy Managing Editor, News Desk
+Apple wants Galaxy S 4 added to Samsung patent infringement suitAlex Wagner - Editorial Director of News and Content

 Ever since Apple threw the first punch in its ongoing legal battle against Samsung, both companies have shown that they're unafraid to continue trading blows and adding new products to their cases against one another.
 That includes the iPhone 5, Galaxy S III and Galaxy Note II, and today we can add the Galaxy S 4 to that list as well.